matt-black/cpdx/docs/index.md

 Coherent point drift (CPD, [1,2]) and its associated bayesian variant (BCPD, [3,4]) are popular algorithms for point cloud registration.

-This library provides algorithms for rigid, affine, and non-rigid ("deformable") point cloud registration with coherent point drift.
-Each of these options is available under `cpdx.rigid`, `cpdx.affine` and `cpdx.deformable` modules, respectively.
+This library provides algorithms for rigid, affine, and non-rigid ("nonrigid") point cloud registration with coherent point drift.
+Each of these options is available under `cpdx.rigid`, `cpdx.affine` and `cpdx.nonrigid` modules, respectively.
 All of these modules expose the same API:

 - `align`: optimize the alignment up to a specified tolerance, or a maximum number of iterations (whichever happens first).
 - `align_fixed_iter`: optimize the alignment for a fixed number of EM iterations.